If weed is properly stored and dried it will not go bad.

 Grab a black light and illuminate the bud.
 Mold will appear as a distinctive green hue.

-How do I know if my weed is bad?
+How do I know if my weed has gone bad?

-If you’re buying from a licensed producer then rest assured that every product has been dried, cured and stored up to medical standards.
-If, however, you bought weed from an unknown source (which you should never do in the first place) then you are in a tough spot.
+If you’re buying from a reputable seller (dispensary or an LP) then rest assured that every product has been dried, cured and stored up to medical standards.

-It takes experience to recognize a good, quality bud.
+It takes experience to recognize a high quality bud.
 Most importantly you have to answer the following questions:

 - Does it look like it’s sprinkled with sugar?
 If not, then the bud has not developed trichomes, which are the parts of the plant where all cannabinoids are (THC and CBD).